 No, mattress stores won’t buy used mattresses, though they might be able to take your old one away for free (or for a small fee) if you’re buying a new mattress from them.

-Find your nearest recycling center using our Green Directory at the top of this page, cart your mattress over to them, and rest easy knowing that you did your part to keep our environment a little bit greener.
+Find your nearest recycling center using our Green Directory, and rest easy knowing that you did your part to keep our environment a little bit greener.